7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 What makes a candle business successful online?

 Successful online candle businesses combine quality products with strong branding, effective digital marketing, and excellent customer service.
-Key factors include achieving estimated 60-80% profit margins, building email lists with exceptional open rates, and maintaining customer retention through subscription models and personalization.
+Key factors include disciplined pricing, clear scent positioning, strong email marketing, seasonal campaigns, and customer retention through subscriptions, loyalty programs, and personalization.

 How much revenue do successful candle stores generate?